dromotherm/documentation/pages/themis/DLCF/README.md

 The building heated by this boiler room dates from the 1970/80s, with no insulation, a large number of metal doors and a roof seal to be reworked.

-Around 2005, a Sofrel s500 PLC had been installed as a modbus master for the 3 Sauter EQJ controllers, each one managing 2 hot water circuits.
+Around 2010, a Sofrel s500 PLC had been installed to control the boilers, but its configuration has not been properly achieved.

 PLC : {{site.data.glossary.PLC}}